Exempt Tax Law, PLLC Can Help Set Up Your 501(c)(3)Organization

 - 501(c)(19) veterans organization

-No matter what type of charitable organization you wish to establish or already operate, we will use our vast experience and knowledge to help you comply with the applicable laws.
+No matter what type of charitable organization you wish to establish or already operate, Exempt Tax Law will use its experience and knowledge to help you comply with the applicable laws.

-Contact our Washington, D.C. office for assistance with tax-exempt status
+Contact exempt tax law for assistance with tax-exempt status

-If you are planning on starting a non-profit organization and need assistance with securing tax-exempt status, Copilevitz & Canter, LLC can provide assistance from our Washington, D.C. office.
+If you are planning on starting a non-profit organization and need assistance with securing tax-exempt status, Exempt Tax Law, PLLC can provide assistance from its Washington, D.C. office.
 We explain the complex laws and regulations associated with these issues to clients nationwide.
-Please call 202-861-0740 or contact us online to schedule a confidential consultation with a seasoned lawyer.
+Please call 202-861-0740 or contact us online to schedule a confidential consultation.